 Apps and Software

 Many of us wonder how we ever managed without mobile phones and iPads.
-It was possible, but everything took that bit longer and may not have been as accurate.
+It was possible, but everything took a bit longer and may not have been as accurate.
 We have the luxury of instant communication these days, but we also now have apps and software on our computers and mobile devices that can make life even more streamlined.
+For example, switching phones.

 Applications and software can make light work of administration and HR duties because they can track employee working hours, absences, and payroll.
 Income and expense reports can be compiled quickly, making it easy to assess how successful your business is and whether or not there is room for improvement.